shane-kercheval/mcp-this/README.md

 # `mcp-this`

-> An MCP Server that dynamically exposes CLI/bash commands as tools and AI prompt templates through YAML configuration files.
+> An MCP Server that dynamically exposes CLI/bash commands as tools and prompt templates through YAML configuration files.

-`mcp-this` lets you turn any command-line tool into an MCP tool and create structured AI prompt templates that Claude can use.
-Instead of writing code, you simply define commands, prompts, and their parameters in YAML files, and the server makes them available to MCP clients like Claude Desktop.
+`mcp-this` lets you turn any command-line tool into an MCP tool and create structured prompt templates that any MCP Client (e.g. Claude Desktop) can use.
+Instead of writing code, you simply define commands, prompts, and their parameters in YAML files, and the MCP Server makes them available to MCP Clients like Claude Desktop.

-**Core Value:** Transform CLI commands into MCP tools and create reusable AI prompt templates using simple YAML configuration.
+**Core Value:** Transform CLI commands into MCP tools and create reusable prompt templates using simple YAML configuration.

 ---